Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

 ---
 ## Account Timelines

-The `SummaryTimelineQuery` provides a chronological sequence of transactions, or `events`, each accompanied by a human-readable interpretation.
+ `SummaryTimelineQuery` provides a chronological sequence of transactions, or `events`, each accompanied by a human-readable interpretation.
 These entries offer a descriptive summary of the transaction's details, including the application involved and a list of tokens transferred.

 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.